-10. The missionaries of the Church of Latter Day Saints are strictly prohibited from swimming, as Satan is in control of all natural bodies of water.
+10. The missionaries of the Church of Latter-Day Saints are strictly prohibited from swimming, as Satan is in control of all natural bodies of water.
 And now you know why I could never be a Mormon.

 11. The LDS God is only one of many gods, all part of a god family who live near planet Kolob as referenced in the Book of Abraham, also translated by Joseph Smith with the seer stones.